odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 [Autowiring](http://php-di.org/doc/autowiring.html) means,
-that you can declare all dependencies explicitly in your class constructor and let the DI Container inject these dependencies automatically.
+that you can declare all dependencies explicitly in your class constructor and let the DI container inject these dependencies automatically.

 My favorite DI Container implementation is [PHP-DI](http://php-di.org/).